alexpeterhall/alexpeterhall-blog/blog/2021/05/27/python-vs-javascript-syntax.md

 Dividing with the `/` operator will return a floating-point number.
 Use the `//` operator to return whole numbers (rounded down).

-The JavaScript string and array `slice(beginIndex, endIndex)` method is just `[beginIndex:endIndex]` in Python for strings and lists.
+The JavaScript string and array `slice(beginIndex, endIndex)` method is just `[beginIndex:endIndex:stepValue]` in Python for strings and lists.
 If you omit either index it defaults to the beginning or end respectively.
 Omitting both is an idiomatic way to make a copy of a list in Python.

+The third `stepValue` or "stride" parameter specifies how many characters to move forward after retrieving each character.
+It defaults to 1, or in other words no index is skipped.
+If you specify a step parameter of 2 you will get every other element.
+To reverse a string or list you can simply omit the beginning and end index (include the colons) and specify a `stepValue` of -1.

 ```py
 my_string = 'Hello World'